WICG/display-locking/README.md

 The spec draft for the feature is in a mature state.

-The feature is currently implemented in Chromium M85 behind a --enable-blink-features=CSSContentVisibility flag.
+The feature is currently implemented in Chromium M85 behind the `--enable-blink-features=CSSContentVisibility` flag.

 #### Additional information